-Omega-3-fatty acids are the polyunsaturated fatty acids which are commonly found in marine oils.
+Omega-3-fatty acids are the polyunsaturated fatty acids that are commonly found in marine oils.
 Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA) are some examples of omega-3-fatty acids.
-In recent years, it has been found that consumption of omega-3-fatty acids has beneficial effects in many health problems like cardiovascular, neuronal and gastrointestinal diseases.
+In recent years, it has been found that consumption of omega-3-fatty acids has beneficial effects on many health problems like cardiovascular, neuronal and gastrointestinal diseases.
 However, the present study carried out in mice reveals that omega-3-fatty acid consumption has a protective effect on mercury poisoning (mercury toxicity) in mice.

-A team of researchers from Department of Biochemistry, Department of Molecular Biology and Genetics, Department of Pathology and Ataturk Health Service Vocational School, Kafkas University, Turkey has found that omega-3 fatty acids have a protective effect against mercury poisoning.
+A team of researchers from the Department of Biochemistry, Department of Molecular Biology and Genetics, Department of Pathology and Ataturk Health Service Vocational School, Kafkas University, Turkey has found that omega-3 fatty acids have a protective effect against mercury poisoning.

 To carry out the experiment, researchers took 28 male Swiss albino mice and divided into four groups (seven in each group).
-Mice of group 1 were injected with physiological saline solution (control), group 2 were injected with HgCl2.
+Mice of group 1 were injected with physiological saline solution (control), group 2 was injected with HgCl2.
 Similarly, mice of group 3 were injected with omega-3-fatty acid plus HgCl2 and group 4 were injected with omega-3-fatty acid only.
 All the injections were with specific doses.

-What did they find is that in mice of the group 2, there was increased level Malondialdehyde (MDA), Glutathione (GSH) and nitric oxide (NO) in the liver and kidney as compared to that of the mice of group 1 (control).
+What did they find is that in mice of group 2, there was increased level Malondialdehyde (MDA), Glutathione (GSH) and nitric oxide (NO) in the liver and kidney as compared to that of the mice of group 1 (control).
 In group 4 injected with omega-3-fatty acids only, there were very low levels of MDA and NO.

 The levels of Total-Sialic Acid (TSA) were also found to be significantly higher in the liver, kidney and brain tissues of the mice of group 2 as compared to the control group.
-However, the level of Glutathione (GSH) in the liver, brain, and blood of the mice of group 2 was significantly lower with no changes in the GSH level in the kidney.
+However, the level of glutathione (GSH) in the liver, brain, and blood of the mice of group 2 was significantly lower with no changes in the GSH level in the kidney.